Navy Band visits Mason, ohio

-MASON, Ohio (April 27, 2022) Members of the United States Navy Band Sea Chanters chorus stop for a picture with Sea Chanters alumnus, John Boswell following a concert at Mason Middle School.
+MASON, Ohio (April 27, 2022) Chief Musician Beth Revell, from Bullhead City, Arizona, sings a solo during a United States Navy Band Sea Chanters chorus concert at Mason Middle School.
 The Sea Chanters performed in seven states during its 13-city, 2,000-mile tour, connecting communities across the nation to their Navy.
 (U.S. Navy photo by Chief Musician Sarah Blecker)

 |Date Taken: